The University has a system in place for dealing with complaints and grievances.

 The best way to resolve your complaint will depend on what aspect of the University's administration your complaint is about.

-A full list of administrative complaints areas is available in section 2.3.2 of the Student Grievance Resolution Procedures.
+A full list of administrative complaints areas is available in the Student Grievance Resolution Procedure.

 Staff and student conduct